 - Stressful life events often precede a suicide and/or suicide attempt.
-It is infrequent that they might be sufficient cause for a suicide, so their importance stems from the fact that they would act as a precipitating factor in young people who are vulnerable because of their psychiatric condition216,219,222,236.
+It is infrequent that it is subject to updating. they might be sufficient cause for a suicide, so their importance stems from the fact that they would act as a precipitating factor in young people who are vulnerable because of their psychiatric condition^{216,219,222,236}.

-- Crisis with parents.
+- Crisis with parents236.

-- Psychological/personal factors.
+- Psychological/personal factors236.

-- Family conflicts.
+- Family conflicts219.

-- Problems with the peer group.
+- Problems with the peer group219.

-- School difficulties.
+- School difficulties219.

 In any event, these precipitating factors could change with age.
-Thus, in pre-adolescent children, bad family relations are a common precipitating factor, and in adolescents, conflicts with the peer group are a common precipitating factor.
+Thus, in pre-adolescent children, bad family relations are a common precipitating factor, and in adolescents, conflicts with the peer group are a common precipitating factor219.